aws-samples/langchain-agents/openai/README.md

    c.
 FunctionUrl.

-9. Navigate back to the root directory and change directory to the frontend directory:
+8. Navigate back to the root directory and change directory to the frontend directory:

 ```
-cd ..
-cd front
+cd ../front-end
 ```

-10. Install the project dependencies:
+9. Install the project dependencies:

 ```
 npm install
 ```

-11. Configure a new AWS Amplify project:
+10. Configure a new AWS Amplify project:

 ```
 amplify init